topseed/topseed-helloworld/README.md

 Click menu "Two" and notice that the header (menu bar) is not reloaded - we have an "Application" look and feel, like a single-page application (SPA).
 Page "Two" has an AMP version.
 In production, we would use subdomains www. or m. to differentiate versions.

 To edit, you can use any IDE, we like VS Code.
+Also we recommend that you use SASS for CSS with Pug (<http://youtu.be/wzAWI9h3q18>).

+Download, install and run Prepros (Unlimited Trial) from https://prepros.io/downloads.
+Use the bottom left "+" button to add the /helloworld-webroot folder under /topseed/web-app/helloworld-webroot as a new project.
+In Project/Settings/Compiler Settings/Markdown, uncheck "Wrap with Html".
+Restart Prepros.

-Also we recommend that you use Sass for CSS with Pug (<http://youtu.be/wzAWI9h3q18>).
-Try Prepros.io on the project.
-When you edit /web-app/helloworld-webroot/home/story1.md and save, it converts the markdown file into html.
+When you edit /web-app/helloworld-webroot/home/story1.md and save, Prepros will convert the markdown file into html.
 Refresh the browser and see the change you made.
-That is for /web-app/helloworld-webroot/home/ and for /two/ It works as mobile (no client side .js) and SPA.

 Explore <https://zeit.co>, our preferred way to deploy to the web.
 You deploy the web-app folder after deleting the node_modules folder.